 Master of Fine Arts in Dance

-The Master of Fine Arts in Dance is a 60 credit terminal degree in dance.
-This master in dance program emphasizes performance and/or choreography within the context of pedagogical, theoretical, and artistic inquiry.
-The MFA in Dance degree highlights the integration of Christian faith and learning with the advanced theoretical and artistic study of dance.
+The Master of Fine Arts is a 60-credit terminal degree in dance that integrates a Christian worldview with pedagogical, theoretical, and artistic inquiry in dance studies.
+The MFA in Dance degree equips graduates for careers as leaders in higher education, choreography, performance, ministry, and scholarship.
 Belhaven University is accredited by the National Association of Schools of Dance (NASD).

 |Course #||Course Name||Credits|

 |DAN 502||Graduate Dance Production||3|

 |DAN 543/544||Graduate Performance I||1|

 |DAN 560||Dance Technology||3|

 |DAN 585||Somatics Practices for Dance I||1|